josedlpozo/got-challenge-for-android/README.md

 1. Search characters by name in the characters list --> DONE
 2. Create a list of a characters by house, accessing to it by clicking a house image in the list of houses --> DONE
-3. Capability to work offline
+3. Capability to work offline --> DONE
 4. Refactor the code --> ALMOST DONE

 ###### Some optional tasks to do: